-Processing data on the device, wherever possible, rather than sending it to Apple servers, to protect user privacy and minimize data collection.
+Processing data on the device, wherever possible, rather than sending it to Apple servers, to protect user privacy and minimise data collection.

-User Transparency and Control Making sure that users know what data is shared and how it is used, and that they can exercise control over it.
+User Transparency and Control

+Making sure that users know what data is shared and how it is used, and that they can exercise control over it.

+Security

-Security Hardware and software working together to keep data secure.
+Hardware and software working together to keep data secure.

-Through those four principles, Apple's goal has always been to let users share data as they wish, in a way that is safe, and that they understand and control.
-This is the reason why, for the last two decades, Apple has continuously innovated to preserve user privacy through all of our products and services.
-For example, we employ on-device intelligence and other features to minimize the data that we collect in our apps, browsers and online services, and we do not create a single comprehensive user data profile across all of our apps and services.
+Through these four principles, Apple's goal has always been to let users share data as they wish, in a way that is safe and that they understand and control.

+This is the reason why, for the last two decades, Apple has continuously innovated to preserve user privacy through all our products and services.
+For example, we employ on-device intelligence and other features to minimise the data we collect in our apps, browsers and online services, and we do not create a single comprehensive user data profile across all our apps and services.